rameezk/new-machine/README.md

 # new-machine

-A collection of scripts for setting up machines
+> A purely functional declaration of my machines using NixOS